Archive 8 Statistics All Parents of Special Needs Kids Should Know

 Dangers for Special Needs Kids

-According to the same UNICEF report, the percentage of children aged 24 to 59 months with one or more functional difficulties were taken outside less.
-According to the infographic below other engaging and stimulating activities such as reading books, telling stories, or singing songs are done less frequently as well with kids having disabilities.
+According to the same UNICEF report, children aged 24 to 59 months with one or more functional difficulties were taken outside less than other groups.
+According to the infographic below, other engaging and stimulating activities, such as reading books, telling stories, or singing songs are also done less frequently among kids with disabilities.
 This is a pitfall because it makes it harder for children to develop their social skills.

 Percentage of children diagnosed with a developmental disability